Ark Encounter: Tax incentives controversies

 Organizations dedicated to supporting the separation of church and state were divided on the question of providing tax incentives for the Ark Encounter.
 Barry W. Lynn of Americans United for Separation of Church and State opined that "The government should not be giving tax incentives for religious projects.
 Religion should be supported by voluntary donations, not the government."
 Bill Sharp, the staff attorney for the American Civil Liberties Union of Kentucky, replied that "Courts have found that giving such tax exemptions on a nondiscriminatory basis does not violate the establishment clause, even when the tax exemption goes to a religious purpose."

 Edwin Kagin of American Atheists brought up the difficulty of litigating against the incentives provided by state laws, saying, "The legislation is so drafted that they will give this incentive to any organization that is going to increase tourism in Kentucky, and there's no question whatsoever that this group will."
 The editorial board of the Lexington Herald-Leader wrote that "Ark Encounters[sic] is a private company seeking to make a profit off of a biblical theme.
 As such, it seems as entitled to apply for incentives from promised profits as any other private, for-profit company in Kentucky."
 Still, the board was critical of using the incentives to attract low-paying jobs and to facilitate construction of an attraction it characterized as hostile "to science, knowledge and education", which could be off-putting to "the kind of employers that will provide good-paying jobs with a future".

-Governor Beshear favored the incentives, stating "The people of Kentucky didn't elect me governor to debate religion.
+Governor Steve Beshear favored the incentives, stating "The people of Kentucky didn't elect me governor to debate religion.
 They elected me governor to create jobs," Beshear said, adding, "There's nothing even remotely unconstitutional about a for-profit organization coming in and investing $150 million to create jobs in Kentucky and bring tourism to Kentucky."
 Responding to an open records request by the Lexington Herald-Leader, Beshear's office later admitted it had not seen the feasibility study cited in its press release, and an administration representative said that the state tourism department would have to conduct its own study in order for the park to be eligible for the incentives.